 Hello Friends!
-Today I am sharing a colorful Watercolor State Art tutorial video.
-In this video I have tips on how to transfer the state shape onto your paper using a light pad too!
+Today I am sharing a colorful Watercolor State Art tutorial video with tips on how to transfer the state shape onto your paper using a light pad!

 When I thought of making a DIY Minnesota state art piece, I knew immediately that I wanted to use watercolors.
 So I filmed my creative process today and am sharing this DIY watercolor state art video with you all.

 I share a video tutorial showing how you can create your own Watercolor State art to decorate your wall with or display anywhere.
 I really enjoy watching video tutorials and as a visual learner I find them much more useful than photos only.
 But, I have also included a quick photo tutorial beneath for your reference.
 Enjoy!

 To trace my state shape onto my mixed media paper, I used the Cricut Bright Pad today.
 Full disclosure, I received this product for free, because I am on a design team.
 I absolutely LOVED this light pad and enjoyed creating this watercolor piece that I shared on instagram the other day.
 So I thought a full length video tutorial would be useful to others.
 This is not a sponsored post 🙂

 I was able to layer three sheets of paper on top of the Cricut Bright pad today.
 I really would not have been able to make this Watercolor State art piece this easily if not for this light pad.
 See it in action in my video if you don’t believe me.

 Also, find my free floral illustration printables to download HERE

 As usual, I didn’t stray too far away from my style and stayed in my comfort zone of painting flowers.
 Flowers make me happy, what can I say?